Our Focuses|Corporate Governance|Productivity and Business Performance

 Investing in Taiwan

-Winbond’s headquarters and the first Fab were established in the Central Taiwan Science Park.
-Echoing the programs for investing in Taiwan, in 2020, we applied for the “Action Plan for Welcoming Overseas Taiwanese Businesses to Return to Invest in Taiwan” for the first time to increase investment in the Central Taiwan Science Park (CTSP) Fab to expand production capacity and upgrade technology, implement intelligent automation equipment and provide high value-added products.
-Construction of Winbond’s second Fab was completed in the Kaohsiung Science Park in 2022.
-In March 2023, Winbond was granted the second approval of the “Action Plan for Welcoming Overseas Taiwanese Businesses to Return to Invest in Taiwan”, which was binding to the sustainability-linked loan contract signed in April 2023.
-The funds will be used to expand the production capacity of the Kaohsiung Fab and the CTSP Fab, upgrade advanced manufacturing process, purchase advanced equipment and develop our own innovative technologies to cope with the long-term growth trend of the memory industry.
-The Kaohsiung Fab will continue to recruit employees and encourage local talents born in southern Taiwan to return to their hometown to work.
-In addition to gathering semiconductor supply chain in the Kaohsiung area, we will further implement the concept of investing in Taiwan.
+Winbond's headquarters and its first fab were established in the Central Taiwan Science Park.
+In response to the "Action Plan for Welcoming Taiwanese Businesses Back to Taiwan," Winbond applied for the plan for the first time in 2020, increasing investment in the Central Taiwan Science Park (CTSP) Fab to expand production capacity and enhance technology, introducing smart automation equipment to provide higher value-added products.
+The second fab was completed in the Kaohsiung Fab in 2022.
+In March 2023, Winbond passed the second application for the "Action Plan for Welcoming Taiwanese Businesses Back to Taiwan," applicable to the syndicated loan agreement signed in April 2023.
+From the end of 2023 to 2024, loans were gradually drawn down to purchase advanced equipment and develop proprietary innovative technologies, expanding the production capacity of the Kaohsiung Fab and CTSP Fab and enhancing advanced processes to meet the long-term growth trend of the memory industry.
+The Kaohsiung Fab also continued to recruit employees, encouraging young people from the southern region to return to their hometowns for work.
+In addition to participating in the semiconductor industry cluster in the Kaohsiung area, Winbond further implemented the concept of staying rooted in Taiwan and investing in Taiwan through practical actions.